Pedro Fernandes de Queirós: The search for Terra Australis

-In January 1606 the expedition came upon Henderson Island and Ducie Island, and then Rakahanga (Northern Cook Islands), and the Buen Viaje Islands (Butaritari and Makin) in the present-day island nation of Kiribati.
+In January 1606, the expedition came upon Henderson Island and Ducie Island, and then Rakahanga (Northern Cook Islands), and the Buen Viaje Islands (Butaritari and Makin) in the present-day island nation of Kiribati.
 It is also probable that his expedition sighted Tahiti and other islands in the Tuamotu archipelago.
 Queirós narrowly missed the Marquesas, as well as New Zealand, thanks to a change in his planned itinerary.

-In May 1606 the expedition reached the islands later called the New Hebrides and now known as the independent nation of Vanuatu.
+In May 1606, the expedition reached the islands later called the New Hebrides and now known as the independent nation of Vanuatu.
 Queirós landed on a large island which he took to be part of the southern continent, and named it Australia del Espíritu Santo.
-In his printed memorials, notably the Eighth (which was published in Italy, Holland, France, Germany and England), this was altered to Austrialia del Espíritu Santo (The Australian Land of the Holy Spirit), a pun on "Austria", to flatter King Philip III, who was of the House of Austria.
+In his printed memorials, notably the Eighth (which was published in Italy, Holland, France, Germany and England), this was altered to Austrialia del Espíritu Santo (The Australian Land of the Holy Spirit), a pun on "Austria", in honor of King Philip III, who was of the House of Hapsburg or 'Austria' in Spanish.
 The island is still called Espiritu Santo.
 Here he stated his intention to establish a colony, to be called Nova Jerusalem.
 He seems to have identified Australia/Austrialia del Espíritu Santo with the huge northward extension of the Austral continent joining it to New Guinea, as depicted in maps like those of Gerard de Jode and Petrus Plancius.
 For, as he said in his Tenth Memorial (page 5): “New Guinea is the top end of the Austral Land of which I treat".

 Queirós' religious fervour found expression with the founding of a new Order of Chivalry, the Knights of the Holy Ghost.
 The Order's purpose was to protect the new colony.
 However, within weeks the idea of a colony was abandoned due to the hostility of the Ni-Vanuatu and to disagreements among the crew.